3.2.5 The 1980s: ecological problems on a global scale

 Thatcher’s 1989 speech was to the United Nations and ended as follows: “We are not the lords, we are the Lord’s creatures, the trustees of this planet, charged today with preserving life itself – preserving life with all its mystery and all its wonder.
 May we all be equal to that task.”

 The writer of this module came of age in Margaret Thatcher’s time and wasn’t a great fan.
-I’m no doubt not alone in finding that her voice induces some trauma, but I commend a short YouTube clip that includes her saying those words.
-Go to:
+I’m no doubt not alone in finding that her voice induces some trauma, but I commend a short YouTube clip that includes her saying the first part of that sentence.